 How to Improve Audio Quality with Adobe Audition

-Today we’re not going to touch upon the recording part, but we’ll focus on the simple editing techniques and especially how to improve your audio auality with Adobe Audition.
+Today we’re not going to touch upon the recording part, but we’ll focus on the simple editing techniques in Adobe Audition.
 And if you use free software like Audacity – you can still follow along, since the procedures are almost the same.
 However, if something doesn’t match, take a look at this article on How to Improve Audio Quality with Audacity.

 Please note, that the position of the microphone in relation to your room plays a role, so if you record something in a different spot – you’ll likely have a different room tone.

 Now, that the theory is covered, let’s get to practice.

 - Go to Effects → Noise Reduction/ Restoration → Noire – Reduction (process)